Manea, Cambridgeshire: Manea Colony

-The Manea Colony was set up in the 1830s at Manea Fen as an experimental Utopian community but failed after a couple of years.
+The Manea Colony was set up in 1838 at Manea Fen as an experimental Utopian community but failed after a couple of years.
+It was based on the ideas of Robert Owen, a utopian socialist and founded by local farmer William Hodson.
+One of the earliest members of the colony was Samuel Rowbotham, a proponent of flat Earth theory.

 The buildings were built with bricks from the colony's brickworks and slate for roofing.
 Welsh slate from Porthmadog was already arriving at the Port of Wisbech and King's Lynn by 1830.

 The colony produced a newspaper the Working Bee on their own press.

-On 16 February 1841 William Hodson published a notice stating that "The Late Friendly Society, called 'Manea Fen Colony' has been legally dissolved" in the Cambridge Chronicle of 20 February 1841.
+On 16 February 1841 Hodson published a notice stating that "The Late Friendly Society, called 'Manea Fen Colony' has been legally dissolved" in the Cambridge Chronicle of 20 February 1841.
 A model of the colony and copies of the Working Bee are on display at Octavia Hill's Birthplace House, Wisbech.

 The Leicester Mercury on 24 April 1841 published details of a trial at Isle of Ely Quarter Sessions of 7 April.
-William Hodson was fined £10 and Thomas Golding £1 for having on 13 February assaulted Maria Ward, a candidate for admission to the colony.
+Hodson was fined £10 and Thomas Golding £1 for having on 13 February assaulted Maria Ward, a candidate for admission to the colony.

-William Hodson emigrated and died on 18 April 1880 at Janesville, Wisconsin, US.
+Hodson emigrated and died on 18 April 1880 at Janesville, Wisconsin, US.

 In June 1904 a smallholding in the colony, comprising 32a.
 0r.
 15p. with 5a.
 3r.
 24p. of fishing pits, occupied by Thomas Rolfe, was knocked down to S. H. Farrington of March for £1240.

 The Colony Farm 114a.
 3r.
 35p. with house, cottages, barn, and other farm-buildings, occupied by Samuel Dunhour, was withdrawn at £4020.
 F. J. Wise was solicitor to the vendors (the trustees of the late Mrs M. A. Wise).

 During September and October 2016 the Cambridge Archaeological Unit (CAU) followed up geophysics surveys by Fenland Archaeological Society (FenArch) and conducted fieldwork as part of a HLF-funded project.